Druwerd/mail_service/README.md

 gem created specifically for this application is a self contained unit which can be tested, rewritten and replaced should the requirementsof this application change.

 This design takes performance into consideration.
-The high latency tasks of connecting to email service provider APIs are done asynchronously using background Resque workers.
+The high latency task of connecting to email service provider APIs is done asynchronously using background Resque workers.
 This allows the HTTP service to process incoming web requests quickly.
 This design is also scalable.
 More servers or process workers can be added to the HTTP service and the background workers independently to increase the load capacity.